 Maybe you have a connection to some of these names through your own family history (even if you no longer speak those languages), or maybe you have a favorite country that you love to travel to – or if you’re learning a foreign language, using that language’s grandmother name could be a fun way to share the language with your grandchildren.

 Whatever name you go by, being a grandmother is one of the great joys of life for many women over 60.
-We hope that you’ll find this to be true in your life as well!
+I hope that you’ll find this to be true in your life as well!

 This site has a fun quiz on “which grandmother name is right for you,” which might give you some ideas.
 You can go through a list of questions that assess your personality, style, and favorite things to do, and as a result, you’ll see which grandmother name you should actually be using.

 What do you think?
 Would you like to be called “Grandma” or does it sound too “old” for you?
 Are there any other traditional or ethnic grandma names that appeal to you?
 Please let us know in the comments.

 I did not want to be called GRANDMA! just sounds old and boring…😔